gabrielef/shut-up/README.md

 ```

 ### Usage
-The script is base on the env varibale `process.env.SHUT_UP_LOG_LEVEL`, you just need to provide a value and require the script.
+Configure the logging level using the env varibale `process.env.SHUT_UP_LOG_LEVEL` then require the script.

 ```js
 require('@gabrielef/shut-up');